 (Editor’s note: This is part 2 of 2 of a story about the perceived near disappearance along the Bassmaster Elite Series trail.
 Read part 1.)

-"I think the average guy tends to overlook the variety of specialized spinnerbaits that are available these days that can help you get more bites," commented VanDam.
-"For example, Strike King's Burner is a more compact and heavy bait that I can retrieve a little faster than the average spinnerbait."
-"There just aren't a lot of days on tour anymore when you can just cast the old standard 3/8-ounce spinnerbait with tandem blades and get bit."
+"I think the average guy tends to overlook the variety of specialized spinnerbaits available these days that can help you get more bites," commented VanDam.
+"For example, Strike King's Burner is a more compact and heavy bait that I can retrieve faster than the average spinnerbait."
+"There aren't many days on tour anymore when you can cast the old standard 3/8-ounce spinnerbait with tandem blades and get bit."

-While overly likeable B.A.S.S. photographer James Overstreet and the rest of us struggle to spot a spinnerbait on the decks of Elite Series anglers' boats, count on VanDam, the sport's most dominant angler, to be among the very first to pull one from his rod locker, prove its effectiveness en route to victory, and quickly resuscitate its trendiness.
+While overly likable BASS photographer James Overstreet and the rest of us struggle to spot a spinnerbait on the decks of Elite Series anglers' boats, count on VanDam, the sport's most dominant angler, to be among the very first to pull one from his rod locker, prove its effectiveness en route to victory, and quickly resuscitate its trendiness.

 VanDam got his first professional win 19 years ago using a spinnerbait on Lake Lanier in December 1992.
 There's a good chance he'll get his 21st win in 2012.
 "I carry loads of spinnerbaits," said VanDam.
 "Trust me, they ain't dead."